-How to Clean a Smelly Washer (& Keep It Smelling Fresh)
+How To Clean A Smelly Washer (And Keep It Smelling Fresh)

 No one likes a smelly washing machine.
-Howard’s covers some simple practices to keep your machine fresh, including how to clean a smelly washer.
+Here are some of our tips on how to keep your machine fresh and specific instructions on how to clean a smelly washer.

 A dirty washing machine sounds like a bit of an oxymoron.
 A washing machine is constantly doused in warm water, soap, bleach, and other cleaners meant to get the stains and smells out of your clothes.
 Laundry is supposed to have a comforting fragrance; we even have room scents meant to mimic fresh linen.

 But what do you do when your washer machine smells?
-Or Heaven forbid, the smell starts rubbing off on your freshly washed clothes?
+Or Heaven forbid, the smell starts rubbing off on your clean clothes?

 If your washing machine is dirty and is giving off a foul mildew odor, it’s high time you give your machine a much-needed cleaning.
-So before you call your repair person to come to check on your washer for leaks or other defects, roll up your sleeves, grab some rubber gloves, and get to cleaning.
+So, before you call your repair person to come to check on your washer for leaks or other defects, roll up your sleeves, grab some rubber gloves, and get to cleaning your stinky washing machine.

 This is Howard’s guide on how to clean a smelly washer.